ibis-project/ibis/ibis/omniscidb/README.rst

 `from_ibis` method ... # @TODO

-`MapDClient` class is used to connect to `MapD` database and manipulation data expression.
+`MapDClient` class is used to connect to `omniscidb` database and manipulation data expression.
 Its main methods are:

 - __init__